JohnCoene/waiter/docs/waiter.md

 The waiter lets you show splash loading screens.

+> [!ATTENTION]
+> The long-term plan is to deprecate snake_case UI functions
+> in favour of camelCase to be more inline with the rest
+> of shiny UI code. e.g.: `use_waiter` will be deprecated in
+> favour  `useWaiter`.
+>
+> This only applies to code used in the _Shiny UI._

 ## Combos

-The waiter works hand-in-hand with the `steward` and the `hostess`.
+The waiter works hand-in-hand with the `steward`, the `butler`, the `waitress` and the `hostess`.
 The former will let you animate the background of your loading screen while the latter will let you show loading bars on the loading screen.

----

 There is an online demo with a list of all [100+ spinners](https://shiny.john-coene.com/waiter/) available, you can also see the list of available spinners in R with `?spinners`.

 ## Preview

-Note that in the latest version you can also preview the spinners in the browser or RStudio viewer with the `preview_spinner` function like so:
+You can preview the spinners in the browser or RStudio viewer with the `preview_spinner` function like so:

 ```r
 preview_spinner(spin_4())